SQL·Kotlin·Free

 import java.math.BigDecimal

-import java.time.OffsetDateTime
+import java.time.LocalDateTime

 import kotlinx.serialization.Contextual

-val id: UUID
+val id: @Contextual UUID,

-val amount: BigDecimal
+val amount: @Contextual BigDecimal,

-val currency: String?
+val currency: String? = null,

-val method: PaymentMethod
+val method: PaymentMethod,

-val createdAt: @Contextual OffsetDateTime
+val createdAt: @Contextual LocalDateTime

 What gets generated

-Plain Kotlin classes.
+Kotlin data classes.
 Nothing more.

 Below: a small payments schema with an enum type, rendered to Kotlin.
-Each table becomes a class; each SQL ENUM becomes a @Serializable enum class.
+Each table becomes a @Serializable data class; each SQL ENUM becomes a @Serializable enum class.
 The output is model types — no table mapper, no query DSL, no entity manager.

 // PaymentMethod.kt — enum type, one file